 Outsourcing is the practice of sending work or a job function outside of a company to be produced by an individual or firm.
 Most companies turn to outsourcing to decrease operational costs, improve employee productivity, and or meet business objectives.
-Outsourcing occurs in almost every industry and is quickly becoming the norm for print and digital art e.g. 2D and 3D illustration, animation, photography, etc.
+Outsourcing occurs in almost every industry and is quickly becoming the norm for print and digital art e.g. 2D and 3D digital illustration, animation, photography, etc.

 Step 1: Planning

-Before searching for a design agency, it is IMPORTANT that you have a clear vision of what you want.
+Before searching for a design studio, it is IMPORTANT that you have a clear vision of what you want.
 Art studios rely on details to create art that not only fulfills the goal of a project but meets your expectations.
 Thus, it is unrealistic to expect stellar work if you fail to accurately describe the scope of your project.
 After nailing down the project details it is now time to determine a budget.

 After you check, double check, and triple check that your ideas are well thought out and the budget is in place, you now have the materials you need to look for a design studio.